tomtsagk/afloofdev.com/pages/games.md

 don't want to be in.

 The aim of this game is to run away as fast as possible.
 Doors block your path, which have to be unlocked to continue.
-Each door will give a specific benefit, which will making escaping easier ... or not.
+Each door will give a specific benefit, which will making escaping easier ... or harder.

-Currently only demos of the alpha builds are available.
-The first stable version is planned to appear around December 2020.

-> **Note:**

 > This project is still in active development.
 > Only an alpha build is available in the following links.